harbour-tech/harbour-ts-sdk/README.md

 ## Usage of SDK

 1. Copy `src/index.ts` and `src/gen/**` to you project
-2. Look into example of usage below or in the `examples/example.ts`
+2. Look into example of usage below or in the `examples/` folder

 ## Example
 Example of SDK initialization and usage